- Code ECON8041

 This course involves on campus teaching.
 For students unable to come to campus there will be a remote option.
 See the Class Summary for more details.

-This course provides a theoretical and empirical discussion of labour markets.
-Main topics to be discussed are: labour supply, including determinants of labour market participation and hours of works; investments in human capital and returns to education; labour demand; labour market equilibrium and wage determination; discrimination in the labour markets; internal labour markets; trade unions, and macroeconomic issues related to wages and unemployment.
-Policy application questions will be covered whenever appropriate
+This course provides advanced discussion of theoretical and empirical models of labour markets.
+The topics to be covered are: labour supply, including determinants of labour market participation and hours of works; labour demand; labour market equilibrium and wage determination; compensating wage differentials; investments in human capital and returns to education; earnings distribution; labour mobility; labour market discrimination; role of unions; incentive pay; and unemployment.
+In each topic, relevant theory and empirical research will be examined.

 Upon successful completion, students will have the knowledge and skills to: